 It is, in fact, this ability of us humans to appreciate the things around us that helps conserve the natural habitats, the surroundings that we have.
 Otherwise, a click of a button might just bring about unimaginable destruction.

 For a Buddha statue, it is the same.
 It is our ability to look at beauty and choose to treasure it that makes it uniquely meaningful to the statue owners.
 Who, usually see themselves when they look at the statues & this takes us to our second reason:

 2. Self Reflection

 When we look at a Buddha statue, it is not necessarily that we only see the Buddha.
 What we generally see is ourselves.
 Today we look at the statue & have these certain thoughts.
 The next day, it may not be the same any more.

 An aged statue carries with it some of our past.
 The struggles, the memories, the thoughts.
 Ten years later, we stand before our statue, we see how much we have grown over time.
 Past thoughts might even now become laughable.

 It is not about the statue; it is more about the statue owner.
-And the interesting thing is, no single one of us ever sees the same thing when standing before the same statue.
+And the interesting thing is, no single one of us ever sees the same thing even when standing before the same statue.
 This is the uniqueness of every individual that makes life vibrant and full of surprises.

 Speaking of surprises, it's not surprising that people buy a Buddha statue for sharing the education: